SoFi Personal Loans 2024 Review

-Personal loan limits extend up to $40,000, with loans backed by individual investors, rather than a bank.
+Personal loan limits extend to $40,000, with loans backed by individual investors rather than a bank.

-Lending Club uses its own credit grading system to assign borrowers a risk level.
+Lending Club uses its credit grading system to assign borrowers a risk level.

-Borrowers with better grades signal to investors that they’re low-risk, meaning they also qualify for better interest rates.
-Investors who are comfortable taking on more risk can fund loans for borrowers that have lower grades.
+Borrowers with better grades signal to investors that they're low-risk, meaning they also qualify for better interest rates.
+Investors comfortable taking on more risk can fund loans for borrowers with lower grades.

 Lending Club may be attractive if you need a loan and have poor credit.